txcsmad/s16-web/6 - Getting Started With Go (Go)/README.md

 ![](http://i.imgur.com/XX9CsGq.png)

-Go is an open-source statically typed programming knowledge.
+Go is an open-source statically typed programming language.
 It has excellent support for:

 - concurrency